AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Beware Demo-Driven Selection

 Vendors are expert at creating impressive demos.
 Evaluate based on production capabilities, reference customers at your scale, and hands-on testing with your actual data and use cases.
 A demo that works perfectly on prepared data may fail with your real-world complexity.
+This is more true in 2026 than it was in 2025 - the demo-to-production gap has widened as vendors have gotten better at scripted demos.

 The Build vs. Buy vs. Partner Decision